 Problem Possible Cause Action Excess condensation/ moisture inside chamber.
 Stored liquid spilled within the chamber.
 Verify stored liquid products are properly sealed.
 Clean chamber.
 Unit cooler condensation pan is not draining.
 Ensure refrigerator and unit cooler pan are level.
 Level if necessary for proper gravity fed drainage.
 Check drain line for debris.
 Flush drain line if necessary.
+Door was open for an extended time.
 Close door and allow chamber to stabilize Door seal is deficient.
 Inspect door seal for damage.
 Replace seal if necessary.
 Check for wires routed through the door seal.
 Reroute wires through available access port if necessary.
 Check through holes and ensure they are sealed.
 Reseal if necessary.

-7 i.Series Parts
+7 i.Series® Parts

 - Before replacing parts, protect items in refrigerator from extended exposure to adverse temperature. - Allow refrigerator temperature to stabilize at setpoint after replacing parts or after extended door opening. - Circuit boards are sensitive to static electricity and can be damaged by electrostatic discharge.
-Use proper ESD precautions when handling the display assembly.
+Use proper ESD precautions when handling these boards. - The condensate evaporator is located below the cabinet and is accessed by removing the evaporator cover on the control side of the refrigerator.